zacharylhertz/zacharylhertz.github.io/_pages/otherwork.md

 I write data analysis pieces [on my personal blog](https://zacharylhertz.github.io/posts/) and via other outlets; please see a sample of my work below.

+My work has been featured in the [Washington Post](https://www.dataforprogress.org/):

+* [Virginia’s upcoming election pits rural voters against urban ones.
+Why is there such a divide?](https://www.washingtonpost.com/politics/2021/09/22/virginias-upcoming-election-pits-rural-voters-against-urban-ones-why-is-there-such-divide/) (with [Brian Schaffner](https://twitter.com/b_schaffner) and Lucas Pyle
+* Many college Republicans didn’t vote for Trump in 2020.
+Racist rhetoric may be to blame. (forthcoming) (with [Pia Deshpande](https://pdeshlab.github.io/) and [Brian Schaffner](https://twitter.com/b_schaffner)

-I have written several pieces with [Data For Progress](https://www.dataforprogress.org/):
+Additionally, I have written several pieces with [Data For Progress](https://www.dataforprogress.org/):

 * [Memo: In What Demographics Have Opinions on Climate Change Moved the Most?](https://www.dataforprogress.org/memos/in-what-demographics-have-opinions-on-climate-change-moved-the-most)
 * [Bipartisan Endorsements Fail To Move Public Support for COVID Relief Packages](https://www.dataforprogress.org/blog/2021/2/10/do-bipartisan-endorsements-move-voters-on-covid-relief) (with [Aadhya Shivakumar](https://twitter.com/aadhyashiv) and [Emma Winey](https://twitter.com/ewiney8))